Top 4 Best Batting Gloves

 Nike is another very popular batting glove.
 They are a trend setter and a quality piece of sports equipment.
 They definitely hit the mark on their batting gloves.
-The ones I recommend are the Nike Diamond Elite Pro ($39.99) batting gloves, because:
+In the past I’ve been pretty happy with Nike’s batting gloves because:

 - They have thin leather so I have better feel of the baseball bat.